How to Manage A Restaurant: 14 Restaurant Management Tips

 4. Prioritize staff retention

-According to a recent survey, 46% of restaurant managers and owners said that hiring, training, and then retaining staff is their number one challenge.
+According to a recent survey, 78% of restaurant managers and owners said that they don’t have enough staff to support customer demand.
+That means hiring, training, and then retaining staff is their number one challenge.

 Not sales.
 Not inventory.
 Not trends.
 Staffing.

 Make staff retention a priority.
 Constantly replacing staff is a huge expense in an industry that already has tight profit margins.
-Customers in restaurants come for the experience (as we’ll talk about in a minute), and part of that experience is becoming comfortable with the staff they expect to see at their regular haunt.
+Customers in restaurants come for the experience, and part of that experience is becoming comfortable with the staff they expect to see at their regular haunt.
+One way to increase staff retention is by prioritizing worker-centric systems, such as employee scheduling.

 Managing customer expectations in any business is difficult, but a restaurant tops that list.
 You’re dealing with everything from food preferences, dietary issues, traffic flow in the restaurant, irate customers, last-minute reservations, and people who show up to eat five minutes before you’re ready to close.